Peru & Bolivia Epic Adventure

 The people of Taquile Island are skilled masters of the loom and they happen to be some of the friendliest people you could ever meet.
 Feel free to pick up one of their masterpieces as a gift or your very own momento.
 This evening you’ll appreciate your more plush accommodation in the quiet town of Puno after a night of roughing it in last night’s homestay.
 Believe it or not, just across the water is your next destination, Bolivia!
 Share your favourite memories with your Peruvian guide, because tomorrow, you’ll be saying your sad goodbyes.

-Accommodation: La Hacienda Plaza de Armas Hotel or similar, Puno – Peru
+Accommodation: La Hacienda Plaza de Armas Hotel (or similar), Puno – Peru

 Included: Breakfast, Lunch & Dinner